DFE-Digital/publish-teacher-training/guides/development-workflow.md

   - `chore`: maintenance tasks such as build or tooling updates.
   - `deps`: dependency updates (gems, npm packages, GitHub Actions etc).
 Dependabot PRs automatically use `[DEPENDABOT]` for the Trello reference.
 - Keep the short description concise (<= 72 characters when possible) and ensure the topic reflects the area touched, e.g. `feat(Topic)[TRELLO-123]: allow providers to filter results`.
+- The value inside `[...]` must match a Trello reference that appears in the card title (e.g. `[TRELLO-123]` or the card shortlink).
+A GitHub Action uses this reference to automatically attach the PR URL to the card.
+If the reference cannot be resolved, the workflow fails and you will need to fix the title or the Trello card name before merging.

 ### PR Description